 Your credit utilization ratio is one of the main factors that go into calculating your credit score.
 The utilization ratio compares the amount of credit you use to the total amount of credit available to you.
 A low ratio means you don’t owe a lot of debt, which is good news for your credit score.
 Generally, you shouldn’t spend more than 30 to 35 percent of the credit you have available, although keeping your credit card balances below 10 percent offers a more secure safety zone.

 Credit Card Balances

-Having a $0 balance on your credit card isn't necessarily a better way to improve your credit score.
+Having a $0 balance on your credit card isn't necessarily a way to improve your credit score.
 The balances that card companies report to the credit bureaus are what lower your available credit.
-Credit card companies usually report the balance you carry as of the date of your last billing statement, therefore, you can have a balance showing on your credit report even if you pay the balance in full every month.
-Your debt-to-credit-limit ratio accounts for 30 percent of your credit score so charging less on your credit cards each month is one way to raise your score.
+Credit card companies usually report the balance you carry as of the date of your last billing statement.
+That means you can have a balance showing on your credit report, even if you pay the balance in full every month.
+Your debt-to-credit-limit ratio accounts for 30 percent of your credit score, so charging less on your credit cards each month is one way to raise your score.

 If you want a credit card company to report a $0 balance to the credit bureaus, you need to pay off the balance before the statement date, rather than the due date for your payment.
 Determine when your card company reports balances to the credit bureaus, especially if you want to give your credit score a boost.
 While most report the balance you have outstanding on the statement date, some card issuers report to the credit bureaus on the last day of the month.

 Amber Keefer has more than 25 years of experience working in the fields of human services and health care administration.
 Writing professionally since 1997, she has written articles covering business and finance, health, fitness, parenting and senior living issues for both print and online publications.
 Keefer holds a B.A. from Bloomsburg University of Pennsylvania and an M.B.A. in health care management from Baker College.